Glowing neon shopping cart with products and a WhatsApp chat bubble — illustrating cart recovery via WhatsApp bot

 WhatsApp solution:

-1. At checkout start, ask the customer to enter WhatsApp number (optional) → opt-in to receive order updates
+1. At checkout start, ask the customer to enter their WhatsApp number (optional) → agree to receive order updates

-2. If they abandon before completion → bot sends Utility message after 30 min: “Hi [name], saw you added [item] but didn’t finish.
+2. If they abandon before completing → bot sends a Utility message after 30 min: “Hi [name], saw you added [item] but didn’t finish.
 Want to complete? [link]”

-3. If no reply — 24 hours later, Marketing message with 10% discount (if they opted into marketing)
+3. If no reply — 24 hours later, a Marketing message with 10% discount (if they agreed to marketing messages)

 Integration: